waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## B. NPC Hints & Lore
 *   A Fisher in Union Cave at (14, 19) mentioned that strange roars can be heard from deep within the cave on weekends.

 # IV.
-Concluded Investigations
+Stalled Quests & Concluded Investigations

-*   **Ilex Forest (Stalled):** The HM01 Cut quest is stalled.
-The apprentice's dialogue remains unchanged even after the Farfetch'd he was looking for has disappeared.
-The northern section of the forest is inaccessible from the south due to one-way ledges.
+*   **HM01 Cut Quest (Stalled):** The quest is confirmed to be stalled.
+Both the Charcoal Man in Azalea Town and his apprentice in Ilex Forest are in a dialogue loop, even after solving the Farfetch'd puzzle.
+The path north in Ilex Forest is blocked by a CUT_TREE at (8, 25), making progress impossible until a new trigger is found.
 *   **Azalea Town NPCs (Post-Well):** Neither Kurt nor the Charcoal Man had new dialogue immediately after clearing the Slowpoke Well and solving the Farfetch'd puzzle.
 *   **Slowpoke Well:** Re-exploration confirmed no missed triggers or reachable unseen areas.
-*   **Union Cave Unseen Tiles (Confirmed):** The western section of the cave, containing all unseen tiles, is confirmed to be physically disconnected from the eastern section.
-My `find_reachable_unseen_tiles` tool verified that there is no path from the eastern side to any of the unseen tiles on the west.
+*   **Union Cave Unseen Tiles (Confirmed):** Pathfinding attempts to the western section of the cave from the eastern side have failed, suggesting the areas are disconnected.
 *   **Union Cave Warp (Failed):** The WARP_CARPET_DOWN at (17, 3) cannot be activated with 'A' or by pressing 'Down'.
 It appears to be a one-way entrance from Route 32.

-## B. Technical Investigations
+## B. Technical Investigations & Hallucinations
 *   **CRITICAL HALLUCINATION (Turn 11733):** I believed I had already transitioned to Route 33 and was trying to pathfind from there.
 The system corrected me; I was still at the exit of Azalea Town (39, 15).
 This highlights the need to always verify my current location before planning.
 *   **CRITICAL HALLUCINATION (Turn 11840):** I incorrectly assumed the map exit at Route 33 (0, 15) was a warp.
 I must verify all warps in the game state data before setting them as navigation goals.
 *   **Route 33 North Path (Confirmed Blocked):** Manually attempting to move north from (9, 10) confirmed that the tile at (9, 9) is an impassable wall.
 My pathfinding tools were correct; the northern unseen area is unreachable from this side due to one-way ledges.
 *   **CRITICAL HALLUCINATION (Turn 12026):** I completely misunderstood my location.
 I believed I had successfully navigated through Union Cave and was exploring Route 32.
 In reality, I had exited the cave and immediately re-entered through the northern warp at (6, 79), which I mistook for a path forward.
 This highlights a critical need to slow down and verify my location after every single map transition, no matter how certain I feel.
+*   **CRITICAL HALLUCINATION (Turn 12744 & 12797):** I have repeatedly become disoriented about my location after map transitions, believing I was on a different map or outside when I was still inside.
+This is a recurring issue.
+I MUST verify my map and coordinates before every single navigational plan.

 # V. Key Items & HMs
 *   **OLD ROD:** Received from the Fishing Guru in the Route 32 Pokémon Center.
 Allows fishing in bodies of water.

 # VI.
 Held Items
 *   **POISON BARB:** Received from FRIEDA on Route 32 on a Friday.
 Boosts the power of poison-type moves.

-*   **`["path"]` Button Unreliability:** Executing a long `path_plan` via the `["path"]` button press has failed.
-This is a button press, not a tool.
-Hypothesis: The mechanic is unreliable for paths longer than a few steps.
-Test: Attempt to use `["path"]` for a short, 2-3 step path from my current position of (14, 27) to (14, 25).
-If it succeeds, the issue is length.
-If it fails, the mechanic itself is broken.
-*   **CRITICAL HALLUCINATION (Turn 12744 & 12797):** I have repeatedly become disoriented about my location after map transitions, believing I was on a different map or outside when I was still inside.
-This is a recurring issue.
-I MUST verify my map and coordinates before every single navigational plan.

-# Status Update & Plan (Turn 12861)
-- **Conclusion:** All paths out of Azalea Town (Route 33, Ilex Forest) are currently blocked.
-Kurt's dialogue is unchanged.
-The back room of his house is a dead end.
-- **New Hypothesis:** The only remaining lead is to re-check the Charcoal Kiln to see if the apprentice's boss has new dialogue now that time has passed since the Farfetch'd quest.
-- **Data Management Note:** Deferring cleanup of duplicated notepad entries to prioritize forward progress and break the current failure loop.

-# VII.
-Stalled Quests & Dead Ends
-*   **HM01 Cut Quest (Stalled):** Both the Charcoal Man in Azalea Town and his apprentice in Ilex Forest are in a dialogue loop.
-Speaking to either after solving the Farfetch'd puzzle does not advance the quest.
-The path forward is blocked until a new trigger is found.